Right to Life Society of Clark County, Inc.

 Catholic Ladies of Columbia

+Members build life long friendships, enjoy social activities, enrich their spiritual life, and serve their parishes and communities through CLC's system of councils.
 This group performs charitable work through a variety of means.
 It makes donations of time and money to charities as well as promoting annuities and financial products, and bringing members together in fellowship and service to others.
 This is done to fulfill the the organizations motto of "faith, hope, charity and friendship".
 There are regular monthly meetings from February through December.
-For more information contact Marilyn Ryan at 390-6751 or E-mail at email@example.com .
+For more information contact Marilyn Ryan at 390-6791.

 Catholic Women's College Club